The CampThe CoachesMore InfoTypes of ProgramsSchedule

 This camp will be based on our most popular camp at the College of Wooster and will feature a similar format both on and off the court.

-If you are interested in flying into the camp at the University of San Diego, the closest airports is:
+If you are interested in flying into the camp at the Kenyon College, the closest airports is:

 Port Columbus International Airport (Columbus, OH) – 45 minutes from campus